Come unstuck in therapy

 'People are trapped in history and history is trapped in them' - James Arthur Baldwin

-This blog looks at how we come unstuck in psychological therapy.
+This blog looks at how to come unstuck in psychological therapy.
 In particular, through adding to our reciprocal roles.
-Adopting a reciprocal role is a way to interact with other people.
+Adopting a reciprocal role is one way to relate with other people.
 Reciprocal roles are roles which reinforce each other.
 In some situations this pairing creates a useful complementarity.
-If we want to stop change occurring and perpetuate a beneficial status quo.
+For example if we want to stop change occurring and perpetuate a beneficial status quo.
 In other situations, reciprocal roles can perpetuate distressing patterns of relating.
-For example in purely sadomasochistic relationships.
-This blog details reciprocal roles, links them to common mental health problems and suggests practical changes therapists can make to shift roles.
+For example in wholly sadomasochistic relationships.
+This blog details some reciprocal roles, links them to common mental health problems and suggests practical changes therapists (and others) can make to add to our usual roles.

 How do reciprocal roles come about?

-People develop a range of roles as a means to survive.
-In therapy, our initial preferences for interactions may suggest reciprocal roles.
+People develop a range of reciprocal roles as a means to survive.
+In therapy, our initial preferences suggest our reciprocal roles.
 Alternatively, our role(s) may be unconscious.
 Bringing these into our awareness can help us examine their usefulness and consider if we want to add to them.
-As such some common reciprocal roles are listed below :
+Some common reciprocal roles are listed below :

-I suggest that, each role embodies only a part of a person.
+Each role embodies only a part of our reality.
 Allowing someone else to represent a different aspect for us.
 When paired together they may allow the two people to better cope with reality.
 So we get the lock of complementarity.
 This means they become harder to add to.
 We may appear phobic to the opposite role.
-Split off from a part of ourselves.
-In summary roles can over emphasise one aspect of reality and neglect another.
+Split off from that part of ourselves.
+In summary, reciprocal roles can over emphasise one aspect of reality and neglect another.
 A bit like a trauma reaction.
-Another way to understand problematic reciprocal roles is to look at how they may occur in common mental health problems.
+Another way to understand problematic reciprocal roles is to look at how they may occur in the context of mental health problems.

-Generalised anxiety - reciprocal roles which a) over or under value the benefits of worry b) focus exclusively on the future or past.
+Generalised anxiety - reciprocal roles which a) over, or under, value the benefits of worry b) focus exclusively on the future or the past.

-Social anxiety - reciprocal roles which a) differ in their fears of being authentic or causing offence b) people pleasing or finishing the session early, arriving late c) talking about other things d) acting as if we were incredibly fragile or inert e) seeing therapy as typical or wholly different experience of life.
+Social anxiety - reciprocal roles which a) differ in their fears of being authentic or causing offence b) people pleasing, finishing the session early, arriving late c) acting as if we were incredibly fragile or beyond harm d) seeing therapy as typical or wholly different experience of life.

 Health anxiety - reciprocal roles which disagree about a) how desirable it is to accept uncertainty/mortality/vulnerability b) where expertise lies c) what is a realistic speed of change.

-Depression - roles with a variety of approaches to a) experiencing sadness / anger b) status, education and/or income c) critical, shaming, demanding and/or punitive interactions versus helplessness or rescuing ones.
+Depression - roles with a variety of approaches to a) experiencing sadness / anger b) status, education and/or income c) critical, shaming, demanding and/or punitive interactions versus helpless or rescuing ones.

-Anger - roles which disagree about a) the value of expressing sadness b) passive aggression or not saying if we are hurt by the other c) experiencing other feelings.
+Anger related issues - roles which disagree about a) the value of expressing sadness b) passive aggression or not saying if we are hurt by the other c) experiencing other feelings.

-Paranoia - roles where there is a suspicion of motives or unquestioning interactions.
+Paranoia - roles where there is a suspicion of motives or unquestioning of interactions.

-Violence - roles which include a) submission, masochism or a lack of boundaries b) a lack of explanation, abrupt interactions, non verbal communication c) rupture.
+Violence - roles which include a) submission, masochism or a lack of boundaries b) a lack of explanation, abrupt interactions, non verbal communication c) ruptures.